Working to establish free safe alternatives for youth since 1997

 Mary Lou Osborne

-Assistant Director of the Winthrop Public Library, and dedicated board member, committed to community enrichment and advocacy.
+Retired Assistant Director of Winthrop Public Library, committed to community enrichment and advocacy.

 Vice President